XULRunner42/marty-nerdland/articles/loanminder-progress-part-two.markdown

 I locked my password, did not wait patiently for the reset e-mail, and hard locked the account when I tried and failed to reconnect too many times in quick succession.
 I settled on a sqlite database maintained locally for the task of keeping a persistent tab of current balance, which presents additional challenges when I have multiple target platforms that will be sharing the same pool of accounts.

 I implemented capybara-webkit on blockexplorer (wild overkill) because I didn't have any other use for a mechanize gem that would not support javascript-enabled data sources.
-It (did I ?)
+Or did I?
+The next steps I took were exclusively on websites that did not need AJAX processing, and I do not currently have plans to demand the webkit supports JavaScript on any site.
+Maybe I will find a reason to go back to [mint.com][] after this all works.

 ### Bitcoin Income